Ammianus Marcellinus: Biography

 In 359, Constantius sent Ursicinus back to the east to help in the defense against a Persian invasion led by King Shapur II himself.
 Ammianus returned with his commander to the East and again served Ursicinus as a staff officer.
 Ursicinus, although he was the more experienced commander, was placed under the command of Sabinianus, the Magister Peditum of the east.
 The two did not get along, resulting in a lack of cooperation between the Limitanei (border regiments) of Mesopotamia and Osrhoene under Ursicinus' command and the comitatus (field army) of Sabinianus.
-While on a mission near Nisibis, Ammianus spotted a Persian patrol which was about to try and capture Ursicinus, and warned his commander in time.
+While on a mission near Nisibis, Ammianus spotted a Persian patrol which was about to try to capture Ursicinus, and warned his commander in time.
 In an attempt to locate the Persian Royal Army, Ursicinus sent Ammianus to Jovinianus, the semi-independent governor of Corduene, and a friend of Ursicinus.
 Ammianus successfully located the Persian main body and reported his findings to Ursicinus.

 After his mission in Corduene, Ammianus left the headquarters at Amida in the retinue of Ursinicus, who was on a mission to make sure the bridges across the Euphrates were demolished.
 They were attacked by the Persian vanguard, who had made a night march in an attempt to catch the Romans at Amida unprepared.
 After a protracted cavalry battle, the Romans were scattered; Ursicinus evaded capture and fled to Melitene, while Ammianus made a difficult journey back to Amida with a wounded comrade.
 The Persians besieged and eventually sacked Amida, and Ammianus barely escaped with his life.

 When Ursicinus was dismissed from his military post by Constantius, Ammianus too seems to have retired from the military; however, reevaluation of his participation in Julian's Persian campaign has led modern scholarship to suggest that he continued his service but did not for some reason include the period in his history.

 He accompanied Julian, for whom he expresses enthusiastic admiration, in his campaigns against the Alamanni and the Sassanids.

 After Julian's death, Ammianus accompanied the retreat of the new emperor, Jovian, as far as Antioch.

 He was residing in Antioch in 372 when a certain Theodorus was thought to have been identified as the successor to the emperor Valens by divination.

-Speaking as an alleged eyewitness, Marcellinus recounts how Theodorus and several others were made to confess their deceit through the use of torture, and cruelly punished.
+Speaking as an alleged eyewitness, Ammianus recounts how Theodorus and several others were made to confess their deceit through the use of torture, and cruelly punished.